robbestad/zf2blog/README.md

-ZendSkeletonApplication
+ZF2Blog
 =======================

 Introduction
 ------------
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.
+This is a simple blog application using the ZF2 MVC layer and module systems.

 Installation